soonerfan237/cs5293sp19-project0/README.md

 test_schema() will verify that the arrests table gets created and with the expected schema. test_status() will verify that a random record can be retrieved from the database.
 This test is run by extracting incidents from a local test pdf. test_fetchincidents() will verify that incidents can be parsed from the test file. test_extract_request() will verify that the correct number of incidents is parsed from the test file.
+It will also verify that the correct fields are parsed from various incidents in the file.